summer positions (May - August) available in 2019.

 Rather than take your chances on a family that has not undergone a background check, with GeoVisions Foundation, your host family is screened carefully.
 In addition, you have the ultimate safety net … local coordinators in France you can call on anytime.
 All of this to ensure you have a safe, comfortable environment and that your host family is a suitable host.
 Receive a clear set of guidelines and expectations that are set with your host family.
-Through monthly meet ups, make new friends during your time in France.
+Through monthly meetups, make new friends during your time in France.

 2 months is the minimum length and 12 months is the maximum length.
 It is possible to extend your stay in France to 2 years.
 2-3 month placements are between May and August with limited availability at other times.

-June/July is the preferred arrival time for the 2 to 3 month program, but we can place from May through August.
-September is the preferred arrival time for the 10 - 12 month program but we can normally find longer placements anytime during the year.
-A start date of January is also a good time for 6-12 month placements.
+June/July is the preferred arrival time for the 2 to 3-month program, but we can place from May through August.
+September is the preferred arrival time for the 4 - 12-month program but we can normally find longer placements anytime during the year.
+A start date of January is also a good time for 4-12 month placements.

 Before you arrive in France, you will receive a timetable with duties and working days/hours, so you know exactly the working time before you go.
 The family must respect your time off.
 Should the family require you to work outside the usual working hours this must be agreed by both sides and any extra hours worked must be paid.